Mark-NC001/WindowsDeployment/README.md

-Error with Publishing a Windows app, all ok until added a netstandard2.0 class library.
+Error with Publishing a Maui Windows app, all ok until added a netstandard2.0 class library.

 Select the "Testing" configuration in Visual Studio.
 (Any CPU)